Longhorns vs. Nittany Lions: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Texas Insights & Trends

-- Texas has gone 7-3 over its past 10 games, with a 7-3 record against the spread in that span.
+- Texas has gone 7-3 in its past 10 contests, with a 7-3 record against the spread during that span.

-- The Longhorns have hit the over twice in their past 10 contests.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.